 The progress of the graduate assistant will be evaluated at the end of each semester to determine his/her eligibility to continue in the position for the term of appointment.
-Academic department heads and college deans reserve the right to recommend termination of a graduate assistantship appointment if the student is not fulfilling the terms of appointment.
+Academic department chairs and college deans reserve the right to recommend termination of a graduate assistantship appointment if the student is not fulfilling the terms of appointment.
 The Associate Provost for Research and Graduate Education will make the final decision on continuation and termination.

 Graduate assistantship stipends are funded from the instructional budget of the University or from grants/contracts.
 Stipends are considered taxable income.
 The half-time (20 hours per week) assistantship generates a full stipend and the quarter-time assistantship generates a half stipend.
 Checks are issued monthly with students normally receiving four checks each semester.
 Receipt of the initial check is dependent upon when the student signs necessary tax forms in the appropriate college dean’s office.
 A graduate assistant identification card (ID) card will be issued which entitles the graduate assistant to a 10% discount on most purchases at the University Bookstore, excluding food items, books, and electronics.